onefoursix/streamsets-job-template-service/README.md

 - A Data Analyst submits a request to run a Job to an app that makes REST API calls to the Job-Template-Service, or a scheduler like Apache Airflow uses Python bindings to directly call the Python Job Template Runner script.

-- The Job Template that is run is dynamically selected based on rules applied to the request's <code>source-type</code> and  <code>target-type</code>
+- The Job Template that is run is dynamically selected based on rules applied to the request's <code>source-type</code> and  <code>target-type</code> values.

-- A subset of the Job's runtime parameters are passed in by the caller as part of the request, which we can consider as "dynamic" runtime parameters, and additional pipeline and connection parameters are retrieved from the configuration store, which we can consider as "static" runtime parameters".
+- A subset of the Job's runtime parameters are passed in by the caller as part of the request, which we can consider as "dynamic" runtime parameters, and additional pipeline and connection parameters are retrieved from the configuration store, which we can consider as "static" runtime parameters.

 - A Python application built using the StreamSets SDK selects the appropriate Job Template and retrieves the Job Template configuration and static parameters from a set of database tables.